Sometimes you are presented with seemingly impossible business challenges. Just as on the golf course, you find a way to finish.

 It has often been said that the game of golf is played with a small ball that needs to go into a small hole, with the task being accomplished only by using equipment that isn’t really designed for that purpose.
 While this is basically true, the same holds true for running a business.
-While trying to get a business rolling, you quickly grasp that there are no perfect solutions, and typically you are presented with challenges that are seemingly impossible.
-But, just as on the course, you need to find a way to finish.
+While trying to get a business rolling, you quickly grasp that there are no perfect solutions, and typically you are presented with business challenges that are seemingly impossible.
+But, just as on the golf course, you need to find a way to finish.

 DEVELOP A STONG MENTAL GAME